UNITED STATES

 Intangible Assets

 The Company accounts for recognized intangible assets at cost.
-Intangible assets with finite useful lives are amortized over the useful life which the assets are expected to contribute directly or indirectly to future cash flows.
+Intangible assets with finite useful lives are amortized over the useful life that the assets are expected to contribute directly or indirectly to future cash flows.
 Intangible assets are amortized using an accelerated method based on the pattern in which the economic benefits of the assets are consumed.
 The Company reviews the carrying value and useful lives of its intangible assets with definite lives whenever events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable or the period over which they should be amortized has changed.
 When indicators of impairment exist, the Company determines whether the estimated undiscounted sum of the future cash flows of such assets is less than their carrying amounts.
 If less, an impairment loss is recognized in the amount, if any, by which the carrying amount of such assets exceeds their respective fair values.
 The Company evaluates the remaining useful life of each intangible asset that is being amortized during each reporting period to determine whether events and circumstances warrant a revision to the remaining period of amortization.
 If the estimate of the intangible asset’s remaining useful life has changed, the remaining carrying amount of the intangible asset is amortized prospectively over that revised remaining useful life.
-During the three months ended September 30, 2022, the Company noted that indicators of impairment existed and prepared an undiscounted cash flow analysis, which indicated, for the Stendra® product an impairment.
-The Company then prepared a discounted cash flow analysis resulting in an impairment of approximately $

 12